alvablot/alvablot/README.md

 I am confident in my ability to work independently as well as collaboratively in dynamic and challenging settings.
 I am familiar with handling various social situations and enjoy problem-solving and learning new technologies.
-My determination to excel and my commitment to personal growth make me an ideal candidate for contributing to every project.
+My determination to excel and my commitment to personal growth make me an ideal candidate for contributing to every project.<br /><br />
+I have studied web design at Jensen Education in Stockholm and Frontend / App devloper at Changemaker Educations.

   </p>